slashingweapon/as-perod/Journal of Shadows.md

 Spring 1133

-//Finally, I can resume my research.
+*Finally, I can resume my research.
 I have my title and things are under control in the township, so nobody will miss me for a few days a month.
-Khelekza pretends to be put out that I haven't contacted her for so long, which is funny coming from someone I know would eat my heart if it suited her purposes.//
+Khelekza pretends to be put out that I haven't contacted her for so long, which is funny coming from someone I know would eat my heart if it suited her purposes.*

 ----

-//We have a solution.
+*We have a solution.
 Some demons can possess a person or object.
 A sufficiently skilled mind can hide within such a vessel indefinitely.
 We plan to experiment next month.
-We are quite excited.//
+We are quite excited.*

 ----